katzenpost/website/content/en/blog/2024-04-25-Threat-Model.md

 title: "Katzenpost threat model document"
 date: 2024-04-25
 description: ""
-author: "E. Infeld, D. Stainton"
+author: "D. Stainton, E. Infeld"
 tags: ["research", "design", "threat model", "security", "privacy", "cryptography"]
 draft: true
 ---

 Here we present a draft of the Katzenpost mixnet threat model document.
-We regard the threat model document as a living document which is frequently edited and in need of ongoing maintenance as we continue to develope newer mixnet protocols.
-Currently it is being organized by mixnet attack category and we have attempted to present of table of attacks and corresponding attacker capabilities.
+We regard the threat model document as a living document which is frequently edited and in need of ongoing maintenance as we continue to develop newer mixnet protocols.
+Currently it is being organized by mixnet attack category and we have arrnaged attacks in a table with corresponding attacker capabilities.
 Later sections of the document present a deep dive into the core cryptographic protocols that comprise Katzenpost, namely these three: